 LABEL DESCRIPTION Account Type Select Administrator to give the account full configuration and management access to the NAS.
 Select User to give the account basic access rights to the NAS and allow the user to manage his own shares, change his own password, and access the contents of other shares to which he is given access rights.
 Username Type a name from 1 to 32 single-byte (no Chinese characters allowed for example) ASCII characters.
-See Section 7.3 on page 104 for more details on usernames.
+See Section 7.3 on page 98 for more details on usernames.
 Description Type the description for this account.
 Password Create a password associated with this user.
 You can type from one to 14 single-byte (no Chinese characters allowed for example) ASCII characters.
 Confirm Password You must type the exact same password that you just typed in the above field.

-Table 58 Control Panel > Privilege and Sharing > Users > Add a User: General Settings (continued)
+Table 55 Control Panel > Privilege and Sharing > Users > Add a User: General Settings

-LABEL DESCRIPTION

-Next Click this to go to the next step.
+Table 55 Conirol Pane Table 55 Control Panel > Privilege and sharing > users > Add d user: General settings (continued) LABEL DESCRIPTION Next Click this to go to the next step.
 Cancel Click this to return to the previous screen without saving.